realA10001986/Dash-Gauges/DIY/README.md

 To find out suitable resistor values for R5/R6 on the Control Board, please see [here](#appendix-a-resistors-for-gauges).

-When aligning the zero point to the "green zero" on the Roentgens scale, be careful when setting the "full percentage" of the meter: Above approx 90% the pointer might hit its end point and suffer damage.

 Most Simpson meters have a drop-shaped pointer top which I was not able to remove (in fact, I didn't even try; I don't think the pointer top would have ended up properly straight); although I mounted the "Empty" light as high on the scale as possible, the pointer was still too long and collided with the light.
 My solution was to change the bends of the pointer where it leaves the driving mechanism more into an "S" shape, and I could thereby make it ever so short enough to pass the light.
-Another way would be to cut off the drop part, but that would make the pointer a tad too short in my opinion. _Warning_: Those pointers have a counter-weight on the opposite end and are perfectly balanced.
-If you decide to cut off the drop, the pointer is unbalanced and you need to cut off a tiny (!) bit of the other end, too, otherwise the pointer might not fully return to zero position and wander around if you tilt the gauge.
+Another way would be to cut off the drop part, but some meters already have short pointers so that cutting it off would make the pointer too short. _Warning_: Those pointers have a counter-weight on the opposite end and are perfectly balanced.
+If you decide to cut off the drop, the pointer is unbalanced and you need to cut off a tiny (!!!) bit of the other end, too, otherwise the pointer might not fully return to zero position and wander around if you tilt the gauge.

+The additional red pointer was added by drilling a hole into the front (which should be in the center of the original pointer's turning circle), bending and painting some steel spring wire (0.4mm) and attaching this wire with a screw.

 Regarding the "Empty" light: I used a light like this one (12V version), available from aliexpress and ebay: